glotzerlab/hoomd-rs/hoomd-manifold/ARCHITECTURE.md

 ## Curved Manifold

-The `hoomd_manifold` crate defines a generic `CurvedManifold` trait which implements methods for non-Euclidean manifolds embedded in metric vector spaces. `CurvedManifold` specifically defines the method `geodesic_distance` which accomodates non-Euclidean metrics by calculating the geodesic distance between two points along a manifold.
+The `hoomd_manifold` crate defines and implements methods for non-Euclidean manifolds embedded in metric vector spaces.
+The manifolds themselves must have trait `Metric`.

 ## Sphere